 All students and staff are strongly encouraged to take 3 supervised lateral flow devices (LFD) tests 3 to 4 days apart.
 You can easily order home testing kits from the government website.
 Everyone visiting campus will be expected to be tested two times a week throughout the rest of the summer term.

 Students returning to their term time accommodation are encouraged to take a test either through home or community testing at least one day before they return.

 England’s travel ban was lifted on 17 May and it has been replaced by a traffic light system.
 Visit this page for up to date advice from the UK government on travel restrictions.

 We have worked hard to implement additional health and safety measures across the last year, and have created a Covid-19 secure campus environment.
-As more people are enabled back to campus, all of these measures will remain in place, and we ask that you familiarise yourself once more with the Covid-secure campus guidelines.
+As more people return to campus, all of these measures will remain in place, and we ask that you familiarise yourself once more with the Covid-secure campus guidelines.
 Now is the time for us all to remember the importance and impact of our own behaviours and the expectations we have in this regard.
-If your course requires any on-campus learning/teaching you should follow our step-by-step guide, noting the emphasis on asymptomatic testing:
+Please:

 - Commit to the (updated) University of East London Covid-19 Community Pledge

 - Complete your daily Covid-19 Health Questionnaire for students or staff